Hip and Elbow Dysplasia are 30 - 50% Genetic Predisposition and 50 - 70% Environment.

 Once the puppy goes home, the responsibility falls on the family to ensure that during the rapid growth phase (3 - 10 months) the puppy is fed the appropriate amount and type of food, carefully monitored during exercise to develop good (but not overdone) muscle tone while avoiding repetitive activities like trick training, forced jogging or frisbee catching and limiting access to stairways and slippery surfaces or jumping in and out of vehicles/on or off furniture.
 Although Labradors are retrievers, even too much of that activity during the first year or two of life can have horrible consequences on the joints of the dog which is why we require that our puppy families use the "5 minutes per month of age rule" in their exercise routine for our puppies.
 Rolling a ball to avoid jumping in the air to catch it; allowing a stick to hit the ground before giving the "retrieve" command are all good ways to help protect your growing dog.

 This responsible raising of the Labrador continues until the age of 18 months - 2 years to ensure that the dog has the best possible outcome.
-Relying on the Breeder's warranty rather than providing the proper environment might get you your purchase price back or a replacement dog (depending upon the Breeder), but your dog will endure years of pain from dysplastic joints not because the Breeder didn't do their job, but because environment was ignored in the sense of false security provided by that warranty.
+Relying on the Breeder's warranty and OFA results of the parents is a risky undertaking - doing so rather than providing the proper environment might get you your purchase price back or a replacement dog (depending upon the Breeder), but your dog will endure years of pain from dysplastic joints not because the Breeder didn't do their job, but because environment was ignored in the sense of false security provided by that warranty.
 Please read "Puppy Care" for more on this subject.

 While no breeder can promise that one of their puppies will never require additional Vet care for illness or disease, responsible breeders do the best they can to avoid that ever happening by testing against genetically inheritable diseases and careful pedigree research before selecting their breeding dogs.
 The best we can do is to study pedigrees, learn as much as we can about health of lines we are breeding, and educate our puppy owners on what they must contribute to further improve the odds of a healthy and long life for their pet.